 - Oral Cancer.
 75% of oral cancers are caused by tobacco and alcohol.
 These mostly occur in elderly patients.
 Early identification is key, so make sure to let us know about any recurring sores, ulcers, or color changes in your gums.

 - Poor oral hygiene.
-As we age, our capacity for good oral hygiene often decreases.
-This is due to things like limited manual dexterity and strength, diminished cognition, and loss of visual acuity.
+As we age, our capacity for good oral hygiene often decreases due to things like limited manual dexterity and strength, diminished cognition, and loss of visual acuity.
 Electric toothbrushes, manual toothbrushes with wide handle grips, and floss holders can help in the case of arthritis.
 More frequent dental visits may also be necessary in order to keep your teeth in good shape.

 As is the case with most things pertaining to health, prevention is the key to dealing with your changing dental needs.
 Visit us here at Hicks Dental Group soon to discuss your concerns, and let our dentists help you navigate the specific challenges that come with aging and dental health in Prescott!